 FMC is a project to rewrite the 1990 Amiga app as a HTML5 browser app.

-In 1989, we started an exploratory project into audio synthesis.
-FMC built virtual modular algorithms, as a diagram of synthisizer 'operators'.
-It offered a choice of about twenty different operator types, each of which processed an input signal in a different way: most were elements that were in use in professional synthesizers of the time.
+FMC built circuits, which connected together boxes ("operators"), each of which could generate or process signals in different ways.
+Most operators emulated elements that were in use in professional synthesizers of the time.
 With a bit of work, one could produce a fair imitation of well-known sounds.

 We're aware that since 1989, audio synthesis has moved on significantly.
 This project is not necessarily about besting today's efforts.
 Rather, like the old FMC, it serves as a platform for experimentation.
 After achieving a basic engine, we'll be implementing some ideas in our own way.
 We could give you a wonderful list of features here, but that would not be wise: we don't know how much time we'll be able to dedicate to the project.